 - 2.11.2.6.1.
 Enrollees will be notified of all applicable Demonstration, Medicare and Medicaid Appeal rights through a single notice specific to the service or item type in question, developed jointly by MDHHS and CMS.
 The form and content of the notice must be prior approved by CMS and MDHHS.
 The entity shall notify the Enrollee of its decision at least twelve (12) calendar days in advance of the effective date of its action.
 The notice must explain: - 2.11.2.6.1.1.
-The action the entity has taken or intends to take; - 2.11.2.6.1.2.
-The reasons for the action explained in simple and appropriate terms for the Enrollee to understand; - 2.11.2.6.1.3.
-The citation to the regulations supporting such action; - 2.11.2.6.1.4.
-The Enrollee's, provider's or authorized representative's right to file an internal Appeal with the entity and that exhaustion of the entity's internal Appeal processes is a prerequisite to filing an External Appeal to Medicare for a Medicare service or filing an external review (PRIRA) with DIFS for a Medicaid service: - 2.11.2.6.1.5.
-The Enrollee's or authorized representative's right to file an External Appeal with MAHS concurrent to the filing of an internal Appeal with the entity for Medicaid services. - 2.11.2.6.1.6.
-Procedures for exercising Enrollee's rights to Appeal;
+The action the entity has taken or intends to take: - 2.11.2.6.1.2.
+The reasons for the action explained in simple and appropriate terms for the Enrollee to understand; including the right of the Enrollee to be provided upon request and free of charge, reasonable access to and copies of all documents, records, and other information relevant to the Enrollee's adverse benefit determination.
+Such information includes medical necessity criteria, and any processes, strategies, or evidentiary standards used in setting coverage limits. - 2.11.2.6.1.3.
+The citation to the regulations supporting such action;

+- 2.11.2.6.1.4.
+The Enrollee's, provider's or authorized representative's right to file an internal Appeal with the entity and that exhaustion of the entity's internal Appeal processes is a prerequisite to filing an External Appeal to Medicare for a Medicare service or filing an external review (PRIRA) with DIFS for a Medicaid service; - 2.11.2.6.1.5.
+The Enrollee's or authorized representative's right, prior to January 1, 2018, to file an External Appeal with MAHS concurrent to the filing of an internal Appeal with the entity for Medicaid services.
+As of January 1, 2018, Enrollees and authorized representativies must exhaust the plan level process prior to filing for an External Appeal with MAHS. - 2.11.2.6.1.6.
+Procedures for exercising Enrollee's rights to Appeal; - 2.11.2.6.1.7.
-- 2.11.2.6.1.7.
 The Enrollee's right to request a State Fair Hearing in accordance with federal and state Medicaid law and as described in Section 2.11.4.2 of this Contract, Circumstances under which expedited resolution is available and how to request it; - 2.11.2.6.1.8.
 The Enrollee's right to request an independent review of a Medicaid service with the DIFS in the implementation of PRIRA,MCL 550.1901-1929; and - 2.11.2.6.1.9.
 If applicable, the Enrollee's rights to have benefits continue pending the resolution of the Appeal, and the circumstances under which the Enrollee may be required to pay the costs of these services. - 2.11.2.6.2.
 Written material must use easily understood language and format, be available in Alternative Formats and in an appropriate manner that takes into consideration those with special needs.
-All Enrollees and Potential Enrollees must be informed that information is available in Alternative Formats and how to access those formats. - 2.11.2.6.3.
+All Enrollees and Potential Enrollees must be informed that information is available in Alternative Formats and how to access those formats.

+- 2.11.2.6.3.
 Written notice must be translated for the individuals who speak Prevalent Languages. - 2.11.2.6.4.
 Written notices must include language clarifying that oral interpretation is available for all languages and how to access it.